 Facing a resume parser is a poor experience for candidates, and it creates a weak pipeline for recruiting teams.
 Resume parsers have their place, but should not be used as the first tool for screening candidates.

 Using a conversational medium as your first line of prescreening is superior to using a resume parsing tool.
-Using a conversational format addresses all of the issues caused by resume parsers.
+Using a conversational format addresses many of the issues caused by resume parsers.
 Regardless of whether the information is present on a resume, you can use a chatbot to get all the information you need to pre-screen your candidates like skills, location, and years of experience.

 Using a conversational format instead of resume parsing is the right choice for your time to hire, candidate experience, and data quality.
 However, there’s a lack of understanding in the marketplace about the differences between types of recruiting chatbots as well as the other effects they can have beyond improving your efficiency.

 Consider this question, have you ever had a bad experience with a chatbot?

 Many recruiting chatbots available on the market today will miss the intention of candidate messages and even get stuck in never-ending loop cycles where they respond with “I didn’t understand, can you try rephrasing your question?”

 Besides their tendency to create a frustrating candidate experience, recruiting chatbots can’t be relied on to reliably gather data from candidates.
 Recruiting chatbots and enhanced chatbots struggle to understand user intent resulting in them overlooking important data a candidate might share.

 Finally, recruiting chatbot vendors don’t have documented AI Governance Processes and many chatbot vendors don’t staff Conversation Design teams which means they don’t know if they are infecting their customers hiring processes with unconscious bias.